-The music department at Buile Hill is a thriving part of the school community where we believe that music is a powerful and unique form of communication that can change the way students feel, think and act.
+The music department at Buile Hill is outstanding.
+It is a thriving part of the school community and we believe that music is a powerful and unique form of communication that can change the way students feel, think and act.
 Music brings together intellect and feeling and enables personal expression, reflection and emotional development.
 As an integral part of culture, past and present, it helps students to understand themselves and relate to others, forging important links between the home, school and the wider world.

 Our main priority and vision is to be a leading Music Department which is known for its commitment to every child succeeding through excellent teaching and creative learning.

 We think that students should not only learn the fundamental skills needed in music, but should also be encouraged to enjoy and appreciate music in all of its forms, gaining a skill for life.
 Many extracurricular activities take place in the Music Department and we promote engagement through our after school provision.
-Students are also encouraged to learn an instrument and we cater for all tastes and interests from oboe and French horn to drums and singing.
+Students are also encouraged to learn an instrument and we cater for all tastes and interests from clarinet and Tuba to drums and singing.

 In Year 9 students may choose to pursue their musical interests by studying either GCSE Music.

 The AQA GCSE in Music allows students to capitalise on their different musical interests and expand their knowledge of this versatile subject.
 Through the means of performance and composition students develop as musicians and composers.

 Areas of study include a wide range of music including classical, world and popular music’s catering to all preferences.
 The GCSE is designed to allow the study of music through the integration of performing, composing, listening and appraising, with the opportunity to use music technology in either performance or as a compositional tool.